-Prior to joining Fletcher, Rachel served as special representative of the UN secretary-general and chief executive officer of Sustainable Energy for All (SEforALL).
-She previously was a World Bank Group vice president and special envoy for climate change, leading action on climate finance in the run-up to the Paris Agreement.
+Kyte served as special representative of the UN secretary-general and chief executive officer of Sustainable Development for All (SEforALL).
+She previously was the World Bank Group vice president and special envoy for climate change, leading action on climate finance in the run-up to the Paris Agreement.
 Kyte served as an advisor to the UN secretary-general on climate action and the crisis response to the invasion of Ukraine, chaired the Rwandan Green Fund (FONERWA) and advised the UK government on COP26.

 Kyte is currently co-chair of the Voluntary Carbon Markets Integrity Initiative (VCMI) working to build high integrity voluntary carbon markets, member of the board Private Infrastructure Development Group with responsibility for ESG, and a member of the G20 Expert Group on MDB reform, appointed by the Government of India.
 Kyte is an advisor to General Atlantic’s Beyond Net Zero fund and a member of the board of the Carbon Policy Initiative.
 She is an advisor to Mahindra University’s Center for Sustainable Development and plays a leadership role at the World Economic Forum on trade, climate, energy and minerals.
 Kyte is an advisor to AIIB, JBIC and served as a member of IDB-Invest’s Blue Ribbon Commission.